-- Teaching assistants provide one to one and small group support to enable all children to access a differentiated or personalised curriculum - Read, Write Inc is offered to all children in reception and year 1 and is continued as long asappropriate to enable children to acquire essential phonetic knowledge
+- Teaching assistants provide one to one and small group support to enable all children to access a differentiated or personalised curriculum - Read, Write Inc is offered to all children in reception and year 1 and is continued as long asappropriate to enable children to acquire essential phonetic knowledge - Universally, reading is supported by participation in guided reading groups and targeted children take part in our paired reading programme and precision teaching of sight vocabulary or spelling - Phonics intervention is delivered to targeted children throughout KS1

-- Universally, reading is supported by participation in guided reading groups and targeted children take part in our paired reading programme and precision teaching of sight vocabulary or spelling - First Class at number is delivered to targeted children throughout KS1 - Phonics intervention is delivered to targeted children throughout KS1 - Talk Boost sessions are delivered to targeted children throughout the school to improve speech and vocabulary. - Lego therapy is used to enhance listen and communication skills - A range of computer based number and spelling programmes such as J2 Blast, Word Shark, Times Tables Rockstar, Spelling Frame and Sumdog are used daily to consolidate basic skills. - Third Space Learning consolidates mathematical concepts in upper key stage 2 - Reading Plus is used throughout key stage 2 to support fluency, vocabulary acquisition and comprehension - Girls Count is a lunchtime provision targeted at less confident mathematicians - Golden Ticket sessions are offered throughout the Summer holiday to support the retention of key literacy and numeracy skills - Gross motor intervention work has been developed with the support of physiotherapists - Fine motor intervention work has been developed with support from occupational therapists - Teaching assistants have worked alongside the SEND Team to develop and run a weekly parenting group called "Working Together"
+- Talk Boost sessions are delivered to targeted children throughout the school to improve speech and vocabulary. - Lego therapy is used to enhance listen and communication skills - A range of computer based number and spelling programmes such as J2 Blast, Word Shark, Times Tables Rockstar, Spelling Frame and Sumdog are used daily to consolidate basic skills. - Third Space Learning consolidates mathematical concepts in upper key stage 2 - Reading Plus is used throughout key stage 2 to support fluency, vocabulary acquisition and comprehension - Golden Ticket sessions are offered throughout the Summer holiday to support the retention of key literacy and numeracy skills - Gross motor intervention work has been developed with the support of physiotherapists - Fine motor intervention work has been developed with support from occupational therapists - Teaching assistants have worked alongside the SEND Team to develop and run a weekly parenting group called "Working Together" - The Thrive approach is used to support children with social and emotional issues.